xnhp/vanted-wiki/ExtendingExpLoading.md

 ![](images/ExperimentReceiverDialog.jpg)

 You can add your own action button to this list.
-They are also extending the `Algorithm` interface and get executed, if clicked on it.
+They are also extending the `Algorithm` interface and get executed, if clicked on.

 ```Java
 class MyAbstractExperimentDataProcessor {